Life Ionizers MXL-15 vs TyentUSA UCE-11

 Both companies back up their water ionizers with a lifetime warranty, and they both have excellent customer service track records.

-In the battle of the Tyent UCE-11 ionizer vs Life Ionizers MXL-15, I have to say overall it’s a draw.
+In the battle of Tyent UCE-11 vs Life Ionizer MXL-15, I give the slight nod to Tyent.

 However, I do think the MXL-15 is the more powerful machine.
 It’s the most powerful home water ionizer I’ve seen on the market today.

-I really like the digital display offered on the Tyent UCE-11, and I think Life will eventually update theirs to match Tyent’s.
+I prefer the smartphone-inspired display on the Tyent UCE-11, and I think Life will eventually update theirs to match Tyent’s.

 The question you must ask yourself: Is the MXL-15 worth the extra $1000?